ncbi/vadr/documentation/advbuild.md

 occurs downstream of the expected position.
 This suggests that perhaps many of those 49 sequences with this same alert also have these alerts.
-To test that we can run `v-annotate.pl` on all 49 of them, or if we want to save time, on a subset of 10:
+To test that we can run `v-annotate.pl` on all 49 of them, or to save some time, on a random subset of 10:

 ```
 $ grep indf3pst va2-rsv.r500/va2-rsv.r500.vadr.alt | grep MZ516105 | grep 5620 | awk '{ print $2 }' | $VADREASELDIR/esl-selectn 10 - > ex8.10.list
-$ $VADRSCRIPTSDIR/v-annotate.pl --keep --mdir rsv-models2 --mkey rsv ex8.10.fa va-ex8.10
+$ v-annotate.pl --keep --mdir rsv-models2 --mkey rsv ex8.10.fa va-ex8.10
 ```

 After this finishes, we can see that these three alerts do tend to